Meerhoven

 There are 5,961 addresses and 5,239 homes in the Meerhoven district in the municipality of Eindhoven.
 72% of the homes in the district are owner-occupied.
 The homes have an average value of €492,000.
 There are 13,215 residents in the Meerhoven district, with a significant portion (32%) in the age group of 25 to 45 years.
 The Meerhoven district has 5,270 households with an average of 2.5 people.
 Furthermore, there are 5,700 passenger cars and 1,790 business establishments registered in the Meerhoven district.

-The Meerhoven district has a total area of 1,587 hectares, of which 1,552 hectares of land and 34 hectares of water (one hundred hectares is one square kilometre, 1 km2).
-The average density of addresses is 1,269 addresses per km2.
+The Meerhoven district has a total area of 1,587 hectares, of which 1,552 hectares of land and 34 hectares of water (one hundred hectares is one square kilometre, 1 km^{2}).
+The average density of addresses is 1,269 addresses per km^{2}.

 Information based on the BAG (Basic Registration of Addresses and Buildings of the Land Registry) of 1 January 2025.
 The Meerhoven district has a total of 5,961 addresses, with 5,943 residential objects and 18 pitches (there are no moorings).
 99% of the addresses in the Meerhoven district are located within the built-up area and 1% of the addresses are located outside the built-up area.The BAG contains the official data of all addresses and buildings in the Netherlands.
 In addition to all addresses, the BAG also registers all buildings, residential objects, pitches and moorings.Purposes of residential objects are part of the BAG registration.
 They indicate how a residential object is used.
-For example, a home has the purpose of “Residential function”.
+For example, a home has the purpose of "Residential function".
 11 categories have been defined for the purposes of use.
 Different purposes of use can be assigned to one object.
 An example is a residential object in which a farm is housed.
-This object can have both an “industrial function” and a “residential function”.
-And a residential object in which a company is housed can have an “office function” in addition to the purpose of “industrial function”.
+This object can have both an "industrial function" and a "residential function".
+And a residential object in which a company is housed can have an "office function" in addition to the purpose of "industrial function".